 Satyagraha Ashram – Mahatma Gandhi

-Gandhi and his wife Kasturba lived in this double storey ashram for 2 years till 1917 when the better-known Sabarmati Ashram came up on the banks of Sabarmati.
+Gandhi and his wife Kasturba lived in this double-story ashram for 2 years till 1917 when the better-known Sabarmati Ashram came up, on the banks of Sabarmati.
 A bit of Internet research tells me that Gandhi chose Ahmedabad to be his base.
 As here he could speak Gujarati – his mother tongue.
 It was a center for handlooms so his charkha movement would get a good start.
 And third, it was home to a lot of wealthy people whom he expected to contribute to the freedom struggle.
 In 1917, a plague epidemic played a role in ashram being moved out of Kochrab.

 Sabarmati Ashram is what we know as Gandhi Ashram.
 But it was a discovery to know that the first Gandhi Ashram in Ahmedabad was located in Kochrab.
 My young friend Tushar took me to this Satyagraha Ashram.
 Even though he knows the city quite well, it took us a few turns here and there to reach the Ashram.
 From a distance, it looks like an old British era bungalow in pale yellow.
 In the corner, there is a shop, selling handloom and Gramodyoga products.
 Unlike Sabarmati Ashram, there were no tourists here.

 We enter the ashram and see no one around.
 On the right is a large ground with a platform.
 A board tells us that it used to be the prayer ground.
 On the left is the bungalow and behind the bungalow are few rooms in a straight line.
 We reluctantly open the doors of the Bungalow and see well-maintained rooms that were used by Mr & Mrs. Gandhi.
 Walls have writings of Gandhi from his book Hind Swaraj, large portraits of people who influenced him like Tagore.
 Pictures of all ashrams across the state and a brief story on them.
 Glass panels of the cupboards have pictures of the couple beside large portraits of theirs on walls.
 There are small caricatured panels depicting various activities of Gandhi.